zaitsev-dev/zaitsev-dev/README.md

 ###

 <p align="left">My name is Vitaliy Zaitsev.
-I do an explore and practice the Python programming language and certain technologies for back-end development.<br><br>In addition, I'm particularly interested in GNU/Linux, web technologies, and everything related to computer science.<br><br>Currently I work as Automation Engineer at <a href="https://atom.auto/">Atom</a>.</p>
+I do an explore and practice the Python programming language and certain technologies for back-end development.<br><br>In addition, I'm particularly interested in GNU/Linux, web technologies, and everything related to computer science.<br></p>

 ###